- Understanding what she reads

 MetaLearning is the centerpiece of the Ben Bronz Academy Lower School (grades 2-6) program.
 It’s a thinking skills program that expands students’ language and cognitive skills.
 It does that by building awareness of the thinking process we use when we are problem-solving.

 We carefully choose students and only accept those we are confident we can help.
 We focus on the individual needs of each student.
-At eight hours, our school day is longer than the public school day.
-We focus only on academics.
-There are no sports or music or art classes.
 Each class is small (from one to ten students.)
 And we have about one teacher for every three students.